Architgupta001/Hacktoberfest-2021/README.md

 # How to contribute
 Add a question and provide the solution for the same Steps -
-Step a) Click on Issues tab
+Step a) Click on Issues tab <br>
-Step b) Click on New Issue button
+Step b) Click on New Issue button <br>
-Step c) Click Get Started button
+Step c) Click Get Started button <br>
-Step d) Fill a short description form
+Step d) Fill a short description form <br>
-Step e) Press Submit New Issue button
+Step e) Press Submit New Issue button <br>
-Step f) Now Comment - "Kindly assign this issue to me" Step g) Press on Comment button
+Step f) Now Comment - "Kindly assign this issue to me" <br>
+Step g) Press on Comment button <br>
-Step h) Wait for the issue to be assigned to you.
+Step h) Wait for the issue to be assigned to you. <br>
-Step i) After the issue get assigned to you.
+Step i) After the issue get assigned to you.<br>
-You'll also receive my comment stating in which folder the solution needs to be placed as well as the deadline for solution submission.
+You'll also receive my comment stating in which folder the solution needs to be placed as well as the deadline for solution submission. <br>
-Step j) Now you can workout the solution and generate PR(Pull request).
+Step j) Now you can workout the solution and generate PR(Pull request). <br>

 # Instructions: